AL0YSI0US/reading-notes/class-03.md

 |  **constructor**  | Returns the function that created the Array object's prototype  |
 |  **length**  | Sets or returns the number of elements in an array  |
 |  **prototype**  | Allows you to add properties and methods to an Array object  |

+Values in an array are accessed if they are in a numbered list.
+It is important to know that the numbering of this list starts a\t zero (not one).

 [Array Methods CW3 Shcools](https://www.w3schools.com/jsref/jsref_obj_array.asp)